koding/koding/README.markdown

 We have chosen [migrate](https://github.com/mattes/migrate) package as database migrator.
 Instead of adding new sql scripts manually under db/sql/definitions, we are versioning database updates via this package.
 Whenever you initialize your development environment via `./run` command, changes in migration files are applied automatically, and you do not need to worry about them.

-ps: alter type does not work with migrate package
+ps: alter type does not work with migrate package - use manual process for that
+1) run your migrations on dbs by hand
+2) add the same scripts into main.dev.coffee for configuring dev env properly

 ### Creating new migration file